 2. Continued Need Review

-Continued Need Review (A CNR) assessment must be completed every 12 consecutive months to determine the continued medical, functional, and psychosocial care needs of the beneficiary for safe community living.
+The CAP case management entity will complete a Continued Need Review (CNR) assessment annually to determine the continued need for CAP services based on medical, functional, and psychosocial care needs of the beneficiary for safe community living.

 a.
-If continuing need of treatment is established, recertify for the appropriate certification period, not to exceed 12 months; 6 months if the beneficiary has a monthly deductible.
+If continuing need of CAP participation is established, recertify for the appropriate certification period, not to exceed 12 months; 6 months if the beneficiary has a monthly deductible.

 b.
-If there is no continuing need of treatment, evaluate for all other programs/categories..
+If there is no continuing need of CAP participation, evaluate for all other programs/categories.

-SSI beneficiaries do not require a recertification.
-H.
+SSI beneficiaries do not require a recertification of Medicaid eligibility.
+However, SSI beneficiaries still require a CNR to determine CAP participation.

 VIII.
 CHANGES IN SITUATION